-Marketable securities, consisting of both debt securities and equity securities, are comprised primarily of corporations bonds, sovereign bonds, U.S. Treasuries, certificates of deposit, preferred stock and commercial paper.
+Marketable securities, consisting of both debt securities and equity securities, are comprised primarily of corporate bonds, government securities, U.S. Treasuries, certificates of deposit, municipal bonds, preferred stock and commercial paper.
 The marketable debt securities were designated as available-for-sale ("AFS").
 Accordingly, these securities are stated at fair value, with unrealized gains and losses reported in accumulated other comprehensive income, a separate component of shareholders' equity.
 The equity securities with readily determinable fair values are carried at fair value, with changes in fair value reported in consolidated statements of operation.